Kurento/kurento/source/dev/dev_guide.rst

 Libraries
 ---------

 It is not a trivial task to configure the compiler to use a set of libraries because a library can be composed of several *.so* and *.h* files.
-To make this task easier, `pkg-config <https://www.freedesktop.org/wiki/Software/pkg-config>`__ is a helper tool used when compiling applications and libraries.
+To make this task easier, `pkg-config <https://www.freedesktop.org/wiki/Software/pkg-config>`__ is used when compiling programs and libraries.
 In short: when a library is installed in a system, it registers itself in the ``pkg-config`` database with all its required files, which allows to later query those values in order to compile with the library in question.

 For example, if you want to compile a C program which depends on GLib 2.0, you can run: